 The lesson seems to have been learned in most of the region.
-It is worth mentioning an interesting anecdote from Paraguay, which we learned when we visited Asunción, its capital, for the local workshop.
+It is worth mentioning an interesting anecdote from Paraguay, which Kehoe and Nicolini learned when we visited Asunción, its capital, for the local workshop on Paraguay in Kehoe and Nicolini (2020).
 The government, at the time managed by a center-right party, prepared and eventually launched its first issue of bonds into the market.
 Before that, all government debt had been with international organizations or foreign governments.
-The fiercest opposition to the executive branch were the congresspersons from the left parties, worried that the possibility of issuing bonds would induce a spiral of overspending, as had happened in too many of the countries in the region.
+The fiercest opponents to the executive branch were the congresspersons from the left parties, who were worried that issuing bonds would induce a spiral of overspending, as had happened in too many of the countries in the region.
+This anecdote highlights the fact that fiscal discipline is a virtue that need not be associated with right-wing policies.

-The histories told in these chapters, while reinforcing our hypothesis that lack of fiscal discipline has been responsible for the macro instability in Latin America, also provide interesting examples of other ways that economic policies can lead to poor economic outcomes.
+The histories told in the chapters of Kehoe and Nicolini (2020), while reinforcing our hypothesis that lack of fiscal discipline has been responsible for the macro instability in Latin America, also provide interesting examples of other ways that economic policies can lead to poor economic outcomes.
 In particular, some crises occur even without large government deficits.
-Lack of fiscal discipline is sufficient for generating crises, but not necessary.
+Lack of fiscal discipline is sufficient but not necessary for generating crises.
 These exceptions allow us to draw some useful lessons.

 The rest of this paper is organized as follows.
-In the next section, we provide an application of the budget accounting framework developed by the editors of this volume to provide a narrative about the policy mistakes in Mexico that led to its great depression in the 1980s.
-We illustrate the role of bad fiscal policy in the crisis, but other factors were important as well.
+In the next section, we provide an application of the budget-accounting framework developed by Kehoe, Nicolini, and Sargent (2020) to provide a narrative about the policy mistakes in Mexico that led to its great depression in the 1980s.
+We illustrate the role of bad fiscal policy in the crisis, but we argue that other factors were also important.

 The Mexican crisis that erupted in 1982 was a perfect storm of lack of fiscal discipline combined with the external shocks of falling oil prices and rising international interest rates and a series of devaluations that sharply increased the value of dollar-denominated public and private debt.
-The crisis simultaneously involved a default on sovereign debt and a domestic banking crisis, which resulted in the Mexican government taking control of the banking system and paying for some of the banks' losses by reducing the value of dollar-denominated deposits with a system of multiple exchange rates.
+The crisis involved a simultaneous default on sovereign debt and domestic banking crisis, which resulted in the Mexican government's taking control of the banking system and paying for some of the banks' losses by using a system of multiple exchange rates to reduce the value of dollar-denominated deposits.
 We study Mexico's 1982 crisis because these elements were repeated over time and across countries in Latin America.

-We then move to discuss other factors that interact with lack of fiscal discipline in generating crises.
+We then move to discuss other factors that interact with lack of fiscal discipline to generate crises.
 In section 3, we discuss the role of banking crises, and in section 4, we discuss how denominating sovereign debt in dollars left Latin American countries vulnerable to debt crises.
-In section 5, we provide partial explanations of the transfer term in the budget constraint accounting.
+In section 5, we study the discrepancies that our budget accounting produces, where borrowing needs do not match the fiscal deficit even after we take into all the available data on transfers, profits and losses of government enterprises, and so forth.
+We find that discrepancies tend to be large during crises and often involve polices like multiple exchange rates that make transfers to groups favored by the government at the expense of taxpayers and groups who see their benefits cut.
 Section 6 discusses external factors, mainly the role of international banks and foreign bank regulators.
-Finally, we discuss some general lessons that arise from the country cases we studied.
+Finally, we discuss some general lessons that we can draw from the country cases that we have studied.
 In section 7, we discuss the impact of inflation stabilization on output.
-Section 8 discusses the role of primary commodity price movements.
+Section 8 discusses the role of primary commodity-price movements.
 Section 9 concludes the paper with a discussion of lessons for policy.